foysalhossain12/-Linux-Privilege-Escalation/README.md

-*** Each line of the file represents a user.
-A user's password hash (if they have one) can be found between the first and second colons (:) of each line.***
+#### 👀Each line of the file represents a user.
+A user's password hash (if they have one) can be found between the first and second colons (:) of each line.

-Save the root user's hash to a file called hash.txt on your Kali VM and use john the ripper to crack it.
+Save the root user's hash to a file called hash.txt on your Machine  and use john the ripper to crack it.
 You may have to unzip /usr/share/wordlists/rockyou.txt.gz first and run the command using sudo depending on your version of Kali:

      john --wordlist=/usr/share/wordlists/rockyou.txt hash.txt

 Switch to the root user, using the cracked password:

     su root

-Happy Hacking
+#### 😍Happy Hacking

 # 02: writeable /etc/shadow

 check the permssion of  /etc/shadow file using /etc/shadow.
 If you can edit the file , you can easily change the password of root .

      ls -l /etc/shadow
     -rw-r--rw- 1 root shadow 842 Apr  9 17:28 /etc/shadow

-Look : We can edit /etc/shadow file as we have  permission
+#### 👀 Look : We can edit /etc/shadow file as we have  permission

 Generate a new password hash with a password of your choice :